Jewish Language Project

 Press

-Over the years, initiatives of the Jewish Language Project have been featured in several publications.
+Over the years, initiatives of the Jewish Language Project have been featured in several publications and podcasts.
 Click on each icon to open the article.

 2023: